Hemorrhoid Artery Embolization (HAE)

 Who is a good candidate for HAE?

-HAE is ideal for patients with bleeding internal hemorrhoids that haven’t responded to lifestyle changes, fiber supplements, or procedures like rubber band ligation.
+HAE is ideal for patients with bleeding hemorrhoids that haven’t responded to lifestyle changes, fiber supplements, or procedures like rubber band ligation.
 It’s especially helpful for those looking to avoid surgery or those who are not good surgical candidates.

 How is the procedure performed?